ER11-7/SLATE/README.md

 # Hands on Experience
 ## Job Simulation
+I have done job simulations in some top comapnies through Forage:
  **Accenture, Data Analytics and Visualization (_June 2024_)**
  - Executed a simulated project advising a hypothetical social media client as a Data Analyst at Accenture.
  - Performed data cleaning, modeling, and analysis on 7 datasets to uncover insights into content trends to inform strategic decisions.